 So these are my suggestions for what I consider the essential basics:

-1. SLR camera with a fast, standard lens.
+1. DSLR camera with a fast, standard lens

 If there’s only one camera (with one lens) you’re going to buy for blog photos – and you have (ballpark) £400 to spend – this is what I’d recommend.
 Make sure you buy only what you really need, and spend your money wisely.

-SLR stands for Single Lens Reflex.
+DSLR stands for Digital Single Lens Reflex.
 This means the camera lens uses mirrors and prisms that bounce the light around that mean you see in the viewfinder exactly what will be photographed.
 They were invented in the days when amateur-use cameras allowed light into the camera onto the film through one hole (the lens), and light into the eye through another hole (the viewfinder).
-Therefore, there was a difference between the view seen and the image taken; called parallax, it was a really significant difference, and SLRs were a godsend for the amateur and professional photographer alike.
+Therefore, there was a difference between the view seen and the image taken; called parallax, it was a really significant difference, and SLRs (i.e. film cameras, pre-digital) were a godsend for the amateur and professional photographer alike.

 A fast lens (and yes I’m repeating what I wrote in my 12 Quick Ways to Improve Your Blog Photos post) means one where the shutter – the hole inside that opens to let the light in when you “click” – is able to open up to the maximum size any lens can go.
 Light is everything in photography, and more light = better quality photos.
 They cost a lot more, but if you can afford a very fast lens with a maximum aperture or f-stop (the shutter hole size) of f1.4, you will not regret it because the images produced will be sharper and brighter with richer colours.
 You can photograph in really low light levels, too.